 ]]>

-Navigating the Regulatory Requirements for Telemedicine Business in Nigeria https://goldsmithsllp.com/navigating-the-regulatory-requirements-for-telemedicine-business-in-nigeria/?utm_source=rss&utm_medium=rss&utm_campaign=navigating-the-regulatory-requirements-for-telemedicine-business-in-nigeria Wed, 16 Oct 2024 14:45:52 +0000 https://goldsmithsllp.com/?p=8797 Introduction Telemedicine is the delivery of healthcare services remotely using information and communication technologies which allow real-time audio or audio-visual patient-health provider communication, diagnosis and treatment through laboratory tests and…
+Navigating the Regulatory Requirements for Telemedicine Business in Nigeria https://www.goldsmithsllp.com/navigating-the-regulatory-requirements-for-telemedicine-business-in-nigeria/?utm_source=rss&utm_medium=rss&utm_campaign=navigating-the-regulatory-requirements-for-telemedicine-business-in-nigeria Wed, 16 Oct 2024 14:45:52 +0000 https://goldsmithsllp.com/?p=8797 Navigating the regulatory requirements for telemedicine businesses in Nigeria is crucial for entrepreneurs and healthcare providers aiming to offer remote medical services.
+Telemedicine which involves the delivery of healthcare services remotely using information and communication technologies which allow real-time audio or audio-visual patient-health provider communication, diagnosis and treatment through laboratory tests and drug prescriptions.

 This article highlights the regulatory requirements necessary for the operation of telemedicine business in Nigeria.